LaurenDiana16/adapter/nanda_adapter/examples/demo/README.md

 ```
 {"agent_id":"agents734724","conversation_id":"xx","response":"[AGENT agents734724]: {\n  \"certification_evaluation\": \"PASS\"\n}"}
 ```
-6. Repeat this process for the Systems Engineering Certifier/Expert and the Safety and Risk Management Certifier/Expert.
-The certification messages needed are shown below.
+6. Repeat this process for the Safety and Risk Management Certifier/Expert.
+Here is the message the needs to be sent by the certifier to the expert.
 ```
 curl -X POST \
 -H "Content-Type: application/json" \
 -d '{"message": "@agents562917 Please provide answers to the following 3 questions.
 1. Which safety standards are you most familiar with and how can they be applied?
 2. Describe a time you identified a latent safety risk.
 How did you address it?
 3. Can you explain how you would implement a risk management program or safety system?", "conversation_id":"xx", "sender_name": "xx"}' \
 https://laurengallic.com:6001/api/send
 ```
+7. Repeat this process for the Systems Engineering Certifier/Expert.
+Here is the message that needs to be sent by the certifier to the expert.
 ```
 curl -X POST \
 -H "Content-Type: application/json" \